 The program is 2 years employment, with successful candidates experiencing 3 different placements in a range of areas like operations, policy, programs, technical, governance and legal.

 Graduates gain real work experience while earning a competitive salary, extensive mentoring and networking opportunities.

 Our next graduate program intake commences with advertising in September 2023 for an early February 2024 start.

-If you are interested in the next graduate program, please send your details to firstname.lastname@example.org and we will be in contact in September 2023.
+If you are interested, please send your details to firstname.lastname@example.org and we will be in contact in September 2023.

 Career tracker intern program

-We offer four indigenous candidates the opportunity to gain work experience at the EPA in a range of areas – operations, policy, programs, technical, governance, HR, finance and legal.
+We offer Aboriginal candidates work experience opportunities in a range of areas – operations, policy, programs, technical, governance, HR, finance and legal.

-As a candidate you will spend your summer and winter breaks at the EPA, working along side experienced EPA officers.
-You will be given full support and training to help you decide if the EPA is career choice for you.
+As a candidate you will spend your summer and winter breaks at the EPA, working alongside experienced staff.
+You will be given full support and training to help you decide if the EPA is the right career choice for you.

 Diverse and inclusive workforce